-An updated scsi-target-utils package that adds two enhancements is now available for Red Hat Enterprise Linux 6.
+An updated scsi-target-utils package that fixes two bugs and adds one enhancement is now available for Red Hat Enterprise Linux 6.

-All users of scsi-target-utils are advised to upgrade to this updated package, which adds these enhancements.
+All users of scsi-target-utils are advised to upgrade to this updated package, which fixes these bugs and adds this enhancement.